Frequently asked questions about the University of Washington's Master of Science in Human Centered Design & Engineering.

 When may I expect to hear an admissions decision?

-All applicants who applied in the current admissions cycle will receive an email outlining being accepted, declined, or waitlisted by the following March 15.
+All applicants who applied in the current admissions cycle will receive an email outlining being accepted or declined by the following March 16.

 I am an international student.
-Could you tell me whether my test scores have arrived?
+Could you tell me whether my TOEFL scores have arrived?
+If I know the results of my TOEFL and can self-report them on my application before the deadline, is that acceptable?

 It may take several weeks for TOEFL scores to show as being "received" by the University of Washington.
 After applying, please be patient and periodically log-in to your application profile to check the status of the scores.
-For specific questions about test scores, please email email@example.com.
+While you are waiting for your official scores to be sent to the University from ETS, you may, if you know the results of your exam, self-report your scores on your application to help ensure that it is considered complete before the deadline.
+For specific questions about test scores, please email firstname.lastname@example.org.

 - 106 on TOEFLiBT (including 26 Speaking sub-score)